OpenSUTD/DiscoverSUTD-2021-microsite/_pages/for_alumnis.md

 Tentatively, <br>

 <b>Human Library</b> <br>
-HumanLibrary is an event where students can borrow “books” to have an informal conversation about experiences and interests.<br> "Books" are basically you guys, where you can share certain knowledge about the pillar, interest or anything in general to the freshmore students. <br>Students are able to view your short biography which gives them a rough idea of the kind of conversation they would like to talk about. <br>This allows the freshmore students to engage in great conversations with the SUTD community and obtain wonderful insights about the SUTD experience, future project opportunities, and more!<br>
+Human Library is an event where students can borrow “books” to have an informal conversation about experiences and interests.<br> "Books" are basically you guys, where you can share certain knowledge about the pillar, interest or anything in general to the freshmore students. <br>Students are able to view your short biography which gives them a rough idea of the kind of conversation they would like to talk about. <br>This allows the freshmore students to engage in great conversations with the SUTD community and obtain wonderful insights about the SUTD experience, future project opportunities, and more!<br>
 By taking part in Human Library, you can be part of impacting and inspiring freshmore students through sharing your insights and experiences!<br>

 What are you going to do as a "book" at the event itself?
 1.Share your ideas and perspective with a small group of students about the pillar!
 2. Have informal intimate conversations about anything in general!